-California Public Works Projects: Stop Work Notices and Payment Bonds
+California Public Works Projects: Stop Work Notices & Payment Bonds

 Since there are no mechanics lien rights on public projects, the only way for a construction professional to protect himself is to serve a stop notice.
 This is a similar procedure to the private stop notice, but no bond need be obtained.

 If you have questions about stop notices, turn to the Law Office of Steven R. Lovett.
-Our firm has the reputation for efficiency, experience and ethics that has gained the trust of clients throughout Southern California.
+Our firm has a reputation for efficiency, experience, and ethics that has gained the trust of clients throughout Southern California.
 Contact a Los Angeles construction lawyer today for a free telephonic consultation.

 Stop Work Notice on Public Works